pretorian555/diamonds/README.md

 Initial notebook where a tf model was developed

-UI interface development notebook
+UI folder contains a streamlit python model for model querying

+serving folder contains a Dockerfile to build a tensorflow serving image

-Notebook with tfx pipeline code
+TODO: Notebook with tfx pipeline code